-Periods of extended dry weather, more commonly referred to as droughts, impact availability of resources such as water and feed for livestock, limit growing season rainfall and deplete soil moisture.
-Growing seasons can be significantly reduced or absent altogether during periods of drought.
+Periods of extended dry weather, more commonly referred to as droughts, often involve limited growing season rainfall and depleted soil moisture in general.
+Growing seasons can be (extremely) shortened or even be absent altogether during periods of drought.

 Historical records can help to form a picture of the likely annual and growing season rainfall for a district.
-Utilise this knowledge to make strategic decisions about the types of enterprises to run or decisions about investing in major infrastructure, (e.g. water storage, irrigation equipment, silos or barns).
+Utilise this knowledge to make strategic decisions about the types of enterprises to run or decisions about investing in major infrastructure, (e.g. water storage, irrigation or seeding equipment to hit optimal seeding windows).
 Considerations such as the frequency with which droughts have occurred in the past, and their duration, can aid strategic decision making and ensure the business' continued viability.

-Albeit at different scale, less-frequent or shorter dry spells or droughts can still cause considerable challenges to a business.
-For example, the lack of an autumn break (an opening rain sufficient to establish crops or a winter feed wedge for livestock) can mean that despite adequate subsoil moisture crops can fail to establish or may not be sown at all if the break does not come.
-Actions such as maintaining stubble cover, changing fertiliser strategies and placement or supplementary feeding, can all help to make the most of a moderate break when (and if) it occurs.
-Droughts can cause crop failure or quality issues and may require tactical responses such as cutting for fodder or grazing crops rather than harvesting.
-Drought can also mean increased prices for feedstock and bedding materials in piggeries.
+Albeit at different scale, less-frequent or shorter dry spells or droughts can still cause considerable challenges in a business.
+For example, the lack of an autumn break (an opening rain sufficient to establish crops) can mean that despite adequate subsoil moisture crops can fail to establish or may not be sown at all if the break does not come.
+This can lead to increased erosion risk on fragile soils.
+Actions such as maintaining stubble cover, dry sowing appropriate crops and paddocks, and changing fertiliser strategies and placement can all help to make the most of a moderate break when (and if) it occurs.

+Droughts can cause crop failure or quality issues, and may require tactical responses such as cutting hay or grazing crops rather than harvesting grain,